-Fruit trees planted in January 2014, vines in the autumn, Gilbert’s garden in Gémenos near Marseille looks quite mature already.
+Fruit trees planted in January 2014, vines in the autumn, Gilbert’s garden near Aubagne in Provence looks quite mature already.
 “Stunning results”, the amateur gardener told me this summer.

 I first saw Gilbert’s lush garden from his neighbour’s house on a late afternoon at the beginning of August.
 Olive trees, fruit trees… I wanted to know more.
-Pictures August 2016, Gémenos, Provence, France.
+Pictures August 2016, Greater Marseille, France.

 So I interviewed him.
 In January 2014, he planted twelve fruit trees in the shape of year’s shoots: three apricot, four peach, two cherry, two plum and one fig.